York13Pud/swift-swiftui-apps/applications/user-interface-only/AppleClock/README.md

 ## Introduction

-This XCode project contains a SwiftUI-based application that mimics the built-in Apple Clock app in iOS.
+This Xcode project contains a SwiftUI-based application that mimics the built-in Apple Clock app in iOS.